A ‘Teen Mom 2’ Star Just Quit! Will Jo Rivera And Vee Torres’ Wedding Air On The Show?

 “I said no. It’ll be between family and friends how we want it,” she explained.

-Torres and Rivera share one child, two-year-old daughter Vivi, and Rivera also has an older son, eight-year-old Isaac, who he shares with ex-girlfriend Kailyn Lowry.
-As fans of Teen Mom 2 will recall, Lowry and Rivera were together when they starred on 16 & Pregnant but split a short time after their son was born.
+Torres and Rivera share one child, 2-year-old daughter Vivi, and Rivera also has an older son, 8-year-old Isaac, who he shares with ex-girlfriend Kailyn Lowry.
+As fans of Teen Mom 2 will recall, Lowry and Rivera were together when they starred on 16 & Pregnant, but split a short time after their son was born.

 As Jo Rivera and Vee Torres prepare to tie the knot and focus on life after Teen Mom 2, Rivera’s former partner, Kailyn Lowry, is continuing to struggle in the love arena.
 As fans have likely seen, Lowry filed for divorce from husband Javi Marroquin, the father of her second son, in 2017 and quickly conceived her third son, Lux Russell, with her now-ex-boyfriend Chris Lopez.